 Many of the foods you eat contain types of carbohydrates called sugars and starches.
 During the digestive process, your body breaks down sugars and starches from food and turns them into a specific type of sugar called glucose.
 Glucose goes into the bloodstream and your body uses it for energy.
 Extra glucose, from eating more carbohydrates than you need, is eventually stored as body fat.

 Your body needs insulin to properly use glucose when your blood glucose levels rise after a meal.
 Insulin is produced by the beta cells in your pancreas and is released into your bloodstream when your blood sugar levels are high.
 Insulin has three main functions:

 - Lower blood glucose levels by helping fat, muscle, and liver cells absorb glucose from the bloodstream.

-It helps the liver and muscles to store extra glucose that is not needed at this moment.
+- Helps liver and muscles store extra glucose that is not needed at this moment.
 This storage form of glucose is called glycogen.

 - Helps lower blood glucose levels by lowering the amount of glucose your liver produces.

 Insulin resistance is a condition in which your muscle, fat, and liver cells are not as responsive to the actions of insulin.
 Over time, higher amounts of insulin are necessary to keep blood sugar levels down.
 Beta cells in your pancreas can increase insulin production for a while to keep up with demand, but they eventually tire out and insulin production is not high enough to keep pace with demand.
 This is when you can see blood sugar levels start to rise.

 How Many People Have Prediabetes?